dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 translations to java for any library modules that are used.

 The step of compiling Java files (using `javac`) requires the Dafny runtime library.
-That library is automatically included if dafny is doing the compilation, but not if dafny is only doing translation.
+That library is automatically included if dafny is doing the compilation, but not if dafny is only doing translation (use the `--include-runtime` option to include it).

 Examples of how to integrate Java source code and libraries with Dafny source are contained in [this separate document](integration-java/IntegrationJava).